6 Web Personalization Examples to Learn From in 2025

 Trigger and data used: Customer selects an insurance type, provides a zip code, and vehicle and home info.

 Personalization: The page shows personalized insurance options and quotes reflecting location, product type, and comparisons with other providers.
-If you have browsed their webpage previously, you will see a CTA to the earlier quote you got.
-This lets you resume your journey without having to enter your information again.
+Returning visitors see a prompt to resume the earlier quote they received, without having to re-enter their information.

 Result and takeaway: Customers get relevant quotes without extra effort, simplifying the decision process and improving conversion and retention.